kkaminsk/auditwindows/README.md

 - 403/insufficient privileges: request the missing Graph permissions or use an appropriate Azure role.
 - 429/throttling: the script backs off and retries automatically; re-run later if limits persist.
 - No Intune data: if a device isn’t Intune-managed or the scope isn’t granted, `LastCheckIn`/`Activity` will be empty.
-- Module import hangs: the script imports Graph submodules and logs their versions/paths; if hangs persist, open a fresh pwsh session, remove old `Microsoft.Graph*` modules, and reinstall the latest.
+- Module import hangs: run with `-SkipModuleImport` to rely on REST fallback, or open a fresh pwsh session, remove old `Microsoft.Graph*` modules, and reinstall the latest.
+- BitLocker/LAPS not found: 404 (NotFound) responses are treated as non-fatal and reported as missing (false).
+If keys exist but volume classification is ambiguous, the OS drive is marked as backed up to avoid false negatives.

+## CSV columns

+When `-ExportCSV` is used, the CSV also includes:

+- `BitLockerOSEncrypted`
+- `BitLockerDataEncrypted`

 ## Roadmap